 The dome is controlled by an RS485 data signal that is given by either a KEYPAD or a suitable DVR.
 This data signal tells the dome to pan, tilt, zoom etc. Its important that you read the early section of these instructions to understand the fundamental principle of RS485 cabling techniques so that you get it right.

-RS485 has two cores, A and B or sometimes known as RS485 + (A) and RS485 - (B) if you get these two the wrong away around then you will not be able to control the dome.
+RS485 has two cores, A and B or sometimes known as RS485 + (A) and RS485 -

+(B) if you get these two the wrong away around then you will not be able to control the dome.
 Sometimes installers get the connections right on one dome but not on the other and find only one dome works.
 They then swap the wires around at the keyboard only to find out one dome has now burst in to life and the other one now failed!!
-But they don't put 2 + 2 together and realize their mistake that they have wired one dome different to the other.
-Take great care getting these the right way around and make sure you wire each dome IDENTICALLY so that if you have to swap the A & B lines over at the keyboard you know all domes are wired the same!!
+But they don't put 2 + 2 together and realise their mistake that they have wired one dome different to the other.
+Take great care getting these the right way around and make sure you wire each dome

+IDENTICALLY so that if you have to swap the A & B lines over at the keyboard you know all domes are wired the same!!

-The PTZ400 series adopts the following RS485 convention;
+The PTZ680 - PTZ690 series adopts the following RS485 convention:

-ORANGE = RS485 + or AYELLOW = RS485 - or B
+ORANGE = RS485 + or A YELLOW = RS485 - or B

 You should initially be wiring the dome to the keyboard or DVR on your workshop bench or at least your kitchen table to prove you know how to get everything to work.
 Once you have done this, it is just a job of extending the cables and physically installing the domes on site.
-You must obviously take note of the RS485 wiring techniques mentioned at the beginning of these instructions and get the 120ohm resistors correct in the "End of line" domes.
+You must obviously take note of the RS485 wiring techniques mentioned at the beginning of these instructions and get the 1200hm resistors correct in the "End of line" domes.
 Generally speaking you will always be extending the RS485 signal from either the keypad or the dome using a CAT5 or similar cable.
+Note that data cables do not need to be connected through baluns.